lingsoft/utu-bert-ner-fi-elg/README.md

 A Broad-coverage Corpus for Finnish Named Entity Recognition.
 In Proceedings of The 12th Language Resources and Evaluation Conference ([LREC’2020](https://aclanthology.org/2020.lrec-1.567/)).
-[Source code](https://github.com/spyysalo/keras-bert-ner) published under MIT license.
+[Source code](https://github.com/spyysalo/keras-bert-ner) is published under MIT license.

 This ELG API was developed in EU's CEF project:
 [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry).